ecruzolivera/ecruzolivera-website/src/content/blog/3 - Cpp for Embedded Systems Part 3 Hierarchical State Machine/3 - Cpp for Embedded Systems Part 3 Hierarchical State Machine.md

 ![Turnstile state chart](images/Turnstile.png)

 The turnstile state chart is like the "hello world" of the state machine designs, it's simple and has all the features of a finite state machine: events, transitions, auto-transitions, and states.
-In the example the are two possible states **Lock** (initial state) and **UnLock**, and two possible events or inputs: **Coin** inserted and **Push** bar.
+In the example there are two possible states **Lock** (initial state) and **UnLock**, and two possible events or inputs: **Coin** inserted and **Push** bar.

-The system will be initially locked until the **Coin** event is dispatched, then it will be in this state until the user turns the turnstile bar which will dispatch the **Push** event and the state machine will transitioning to the **Lock** state.
+The system will be initially locked until the **Coin** event is dispatched, then it will be in this state until the user turns the turnstile bar which will dispatch the **Push** event and the state machine will transition to the **Lock** state.

-Lets code de machine using the `switch case` statement:
+**Switch case statement implementation**

 ```cpp
 #include <stdio.h>